 If arrested abroad, an American citizen must go through the host country’s legal process for being charged or indicted, prosecuted, possibly convicted and sentenced, and any appeals process.
 Within this framework, U.S. consular officers provide a variety of services to U.S. citizens arrested abroad and their families.
 We monitor conditions in foreign prisons and, upon request, will protest allegations of abuse against U.S. citizen prisoners.
 We work with prison officials to ensure that treatment is consistent with internationally recognized standards of human rights and that Americans are afforded due process under local laws.

 If you are arrested, immediately ask to speak to a consular officer at the nearest U.S. Embassy or Consulate.
 Under international agreements, the U.S. Government has a right to provide consular assistance to you upon your request.
-If your request to speak to your consul is turned down, keep asking—politely, but persistently.
+If your request to speak to your consul is denied, keep asking—politely, but persistently.
 For information on how consuls assist American arrestees, see here.

 Privacy Act – The provisions of the Privacy Act are designed to protect the privacy and rights of Americans, but occasionally they complicate our efforts to assist citizens abroad.
-As a rule, consular officers may not reveal information regarding an individual Americans location, welfare, intentions, or problems to anyone, including family members and Congressional representatives, without the expressed consent of that individual.
+As a rule, consular officers may not reveal information regarding an individual American’s location, welfare, intentions, or problems to anyone, including family members and Congressional representatives, without the express consent of that individual.
 Although sympathetic to the distress this can cause concerned families, consular officers must comply with the provisions of the Privacy Act.